terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

 #### 3.1.
 Move Terraform state to the GCS bucket created in the seed project

-- 3.1.1 Copy the backend by running
+1. Show the GCS bucket name with this command
     ```
-    cp backend.tf.example backend.tf
+    terraform show | grep gcs_bucket_tfstate
     ```

-- 3.1.2 and update the `bucket` value in the `backend.tf` file, which you can see by running
+1. Run this command to copy the `backend.tf` file and update the GCS bucket name.
+Replace the `GCS_BUCKET_NAME` with the name of your bucket from the previous step.
     ```
-    terraform show | grep gcs_bucket_tfstate
+    for i in `find -name 'backend.tf'`; do sed -i 's/UPDATE_ME/GCS_BUCKET_NAME/' $i; done
     ```

-- 3.1.3 Re-run `terraform init` and agree to copy state to gcs when prompted
+1. Re-run `terraform init` and agree to copy state to gcs when prompted
     ```
     terraform init
     ```

-- 3.1.4 agree to copy state to gcs when prompted.
+1. agree to copy state to gcs when prompted.
     - (Optional) Run `terraform apply` to verify state is configured correctly.
 You can confirm the terraform state is now in that bucket by visiting the bucket url in your seed project.

 #### 3.2.
 Configure VPN Network tunnel

 Configure VPN Network tunnel to enable connectivity between the `cicd` project and your on-prem environment.
 Learn more about [how to deploy a VPN tunnel in GCP](https://cloud.google.com/network-connectivity/docs/vpn/how-to).

-- 3.2.1 Supply the required values for the bash variables below:
+1. Supply the required values for the bash variables below:
     ```
     # Project variables:
     CICD_PROJECT_ID="prj-cicd-*"